kalculata/how-to-deploy/java/web-app-on-nginx-using-tomcat9.md

 }

 ```

-Replace your.domain with your actual domain and update <port> accordingly.
+Remember to replace your.domain with your actual domain and `<port>` with the port number where Tomcat is running.

 6. Create a symbolic link to enable the Nginx configuration file: